AndrewKassab/preciseplanner/README.md

 - Festival class that extends show, holds lineup of artists.

 # Contributors
-- Makefile targets that currently work: testCompare and testAdd .
+- Makefile targets that currently work: testCompare , testAdd, and testPrint .
 - Search code for TODO notes and incomplete functions.